Risotto gets a Keto friendly makeover using cauliflower rice. It's easy to make, super creamy and absolutely delicious!

 Yes, but it also has lots of fiber, so there are only about 3 net carbs in 1 cup of cauliflower rice.

 The great news about this recipe is it's super versatile.
 Here are a few commonly asked questions about substitutions:

 - Can I substitute the mascarpone cheese?
 The closest in texture would be cream cheese.
 While you can certainly use cream cheese, just be aware it will change the flavor quite a bit.
 Mascarpone has such a mild flavor (which is why I use it so often) and a lot less carbs than cream cheese.

 - What can I use instead of wine?
 The white wine adds a certain depth of flavor that really makes this taste much like risotto.
 But if you'd rather use something else in its place, you can add the same amount of additional chicken stock.

-- Do I have to use homemade chicken stock?
-I always try to keep frozen homemade chicken stock on hand just in case I need some for recipes like this one.
+- Do I have to use homemade vegetable or chicken stock?
+I always try to keep frozen homemade stock on hand just in case I need some for recipes like this one.
 However, if you don't have any and are short on time you can use a good quality chicken bone broth in its place.

 - What other cheese can I use?
 Parmesan is the most popular but Asiago or Romano both work really well with the other ingredients in the recipe also.

 Is Cauliflower Rice Good?

 Absolutely!
 And the good news is, there are so many creative ways to make cauliflower rice to give it loads of flavor!
 Here are some other really great Keto cauliflower rice recipes: